For the Scripture says, “You shall not muzzle the ox when it treads out the grain.” And, “The laborer is worthy of his wages.” 1 Timothy 5:18

 Jeremiah’s Scroll Read in the Temple

-1 In the fourth year of Jehoiakim the son of Josiah, king of Judah, this word came to Jeremiah from the Lord, saying, 2 “Take a scroll of a book, and write in it all the words that I have spoken to you against Israel, and against Judah, and against all the nations, from the day I spoke to you, from the days of Josiah to this day.
-3 It may be that the house of Judah will hear all the disaster which I intend to do to them; that they may each return from his evil way; that I may forgive their iniquity and their sin.”
+1 In the fourth year of Jehoiakim the son of Josiah, king of Judah, this word came to Jeremiah from the Lord, saying, 2 “Take a scroll of a book and write in it all the words that I have spoken to you against Israel and Judah and all the nations, from the day I spoke to you, from the days of Josiah to this day.
+3 It may be that the house of Judah will hear all the disaster which I intend to do to them, that they may each return from his evil way, that I may forgive their iniquity and their sin.”

 Jeremiah’s Scroll Read in the King’s House

 11 When Micaiah the son of Gemariah, the son of Shaphan, had heard all the words of the Lord from the book, 12 he went down into the king’s house, into the scribe’s room, and all the officials were sitting there: Elishama the scribe, Delaiah the son of Shemaiah, Elnathan the son of Achbor, Gemariah the son of Shaphan, Zedekiah the son of Hananiah, and all the leaders.
 13 Then Micaiah declared to them all the words that he had heard, when Baruch read the book in the ears of the people.

 14 Therefore all the leaders sent Jehudi the son of Nethaniah, the son of Shelemiah, the son of Cushi, to Baruch, saying, “Take in your hand the scroll in which you have read in the ears of the people, and come.”

 So Baruch the son of Neriah took the scroll in his hand and came to them.
 15 They said to him, “Sit down now and read it in our hearing.”
 So Baruch read it in their hearing.